DIRECT SEEDING FIELD TRIALS

 The results from those five plots so far are as follows:

-The seed batch for the first three plots I planted on my property was from a frozen lot collected in 2021 and the germination test produced uncharacteristically weak results.
-In addition, all three of those plots are intentionally located in especially challenging micro site conditions.
+The seed batch for the first three plots I planted was from a frozen lot collected in 2021 and the germination test produced uncharacteristically weak results.
+In addition, all three of those plots were intentionally located in especially challenging micro site conditions.
 In fact, I was unable to locate PSTP 20 because the grass and other growth was chest high, and the survivors located in plots 18 and 19 appear suppressed.
-The seed batch for the other two plots showed strong germination results and the micro-site conditions more favorable (even if notably rocky).
-Thus, it is unsurprising that the survival and success rates for those two plots are closer to the Sprewell Bluff results.
+The seed batch for the other two plots showed strong germination results and the micro-site conditions more favorable (even if notably rocky as the photo above shows).
+Thus, it is probably unsurprising that the survival and success rates for those two plots are closer to the Sprewell Bluff results.

 As noted earlier, 2023 was a pretty wet year in our area and, despite record average temperatures, we did not see any extended periods of extreme heat.
 These factors likely contributed to the strong survival and success rates, which were better than those seen in the earlier tests of homemade shelters described further below.
 In any event, the results are encouraging.

-Seed Crown™ at Indian Grave Mountain with one seedling at six months
+Seed Crown® at Indian Grave Mountain with one seedling at six months

-Another Seed Crown™ at Indian Grave Mountain with one seedling at ten months
+Another Seed Crown® at Indian Grave Mountain with one seedling at ten months

 Trials Deploying Earlier Homemade Prototypes